Updated March 3, 2023

 Differences Between Raspberry PI vs Arduino

-Some most common examples which can help in better explaining the difference between Raspberry Pi and Arduino is let’s suppose, I am interested in monitoring the way my plants behave and then send me periodic requests whenever they are thirsty after they ensure, according to the National Weather Service, there is no rain planned, then the irrigation system should automatically be turned on otherwise the plants should wait for the downpour.
-This case can be best handled by Raspberry Pi.
+Some most common examples which can help in better explaining the difference between Raspberry Pi and Arduino is let’s suppose; I am interested in monitoring the way my plants behave and then send me periodic requests whenever they are thirsty after they ensure, according to the National Weather Service, there is no rain planned, then the irrigation system should automatically be turned on otherwise the plants should wait for the downpour.
+Raspberry Pi can best handle this case.
 My requirement, for example, is not very complicated.
 I just want my plants to notify me whenever they need water.
 In this case, Arduino is your choice to go.

 Let us understand the difference between Raspberry Pi and Arduino in detail.

-Head to Head comparison between Raspberry PI vs Arduino
+Head to Head Comparison Between Raspberry PI and Arduino (Infographics)

-Below is the Top 10 Comparisons Between Raspberry PI vs Arduino
+Below are the Top 10 comparisons between Raspberry PI and Arduino:

-Below are the lists of points, describe the key Differences Between Raspberry PI vs Arduino
+Below are the lists of points, describe the key differences between Raspberry PI and Arduino:

-- Raspberry’s advantage includes easy connection with the internet, a complete support from Linux community is available and the choice of programming language can be huge whereas in case of Arduino the advantages is that it is easy to get started with, can be used for building real-time applications based on both hardware and software, a deep programming knowledge is not required and is easy to extend and have a huge libraries and shield sets by the users.
+- Raspberry’s advantage includes easy connection with the internet, complete support from the Linux community is available, and the choice of programming language can be huge, whereas, in the case of Arduino, the advantages are that it is easy to get started with, can be used for building real-time applications based on both hardware and software, deep programming knowledge is not required and is easy to extend and have huge libraries and shield sets by the users.

-- If your project is hardware oriented Arduino is the way to go as it has a low power, it costs less, the analog and digital pins enhance the connectivity process but if yours is more of a software project, the Raspberry Pi should be the ideal choice as audio, internet-based and video capabilities are way better supported in this.
+- If your project is hardware-oriented, Arduino is the way to go as it has low power, it costs less, the analog and digital pins enhance the connectivity process, but if yours is more of a software project, the Raspberry Pi should be the ideal choice as audio, internet-based and video capabilities are way better supported in this.

-Following is the comparison table between Raspberry PI vs Arduino
+Following is the comparison table between the Raspberry PI and Arduino.

 |Definition||A mini-computer with its own Raspberry OS capable of handling multiple programs at a time.||It is a microcontroller which is just a normal part of the computer.
 It can be used to run a single program code again and again.|